 Recently, I’ve reconnected with my inner, 10 year old gifted child, and I realized that I hadn’t created the one structure that the world was most sorely missing.
-The world has been missing a good online program to connect gifted kids around the globe, created by somebody who actually was a gifted kid, focused on the group experience of gifted kids learning and growing together.
+The world has been missing a good online program to connect gifted kids around the globe, created by somebody who actually was a gifted kid, focused on the experience of gifted kids learning and growing together.

 The simple idea behind our classes for gifted kids is to let them learn to build solid structure, not big egos.
 I’ve seen it work too many times in our Gifted Homeschoolers Online Curriculum for Math and Science Classes to believe it doesn’t.

-Our live online gifted homeschoolers courses are designed and taught by Dr. Scott, a former gifted kid.
+Our online gifted homeschoolers courses are designed and taught by Dr. Scott, a former gifted kid.
 We focus on the natural sciences, with fun themes including Minecraft, matter, elements, human health, and the history of science.
-The gifted curriculum is dynamic, driven by learner questions, highly interactive, and social.

-Check the Live Learning page for 2023 course options, sorted by term.
+Check the Self Paced page for course options.

-Our goal is to inspire young gifted learners to love science in a positive, group learning environment.
+Our goal is to inspire young gifted learners to love science in a positive learning environment.